A possessive adjective is a grammatical feature used to indicate a relationship of ownership or possession.

 Unlike the possessive pronouns (e.g. mine, yours, hers, theirs, etc.) in ASL, the movement for most possessive adjectives is generally once, whereas the movement is generally twice for the possessive pronouns (mine, yours, etc.)

 Learn or review basic possessive adjectives in the singular form in ASL.

 This is glossed as child poss mother which is translated into English child's mother or, though not directly translated as, mother of a/the child.

 ASL: her, his

 The ASL word his/her is a non-gender specific possessive adjective.

-Possessive pronoun is used instead of a noun.
-E.g. Mine, ours, and so on.
+A possessive pronoun is used instead of a noun.
+E.g. Mine, yours, theirs, ours, and so on.

 In ASL, the movement for some possessive pronouns is usually repetitive (twice), quick and short.

 This content is available to subscribers.
 Please log in or sign up in the menu.